kishlayjeet/Connect-MySQL-Database-to-Python/README.md

 Now you can use SQL commands to query the database.

 ## Make Cursor
-You must create or include a "cursor" in your Python code in order to run MySQL queries.
+You must create or include a `cursor()` in your Python code in order to run MySQL queries.
 ```python
   mycursor = mydb.cursor()
 ```

 ## Creating a Database
-To create a database in MySQL, use the "CREATE DATABASE" statement.
+To create a database in MySQL, use the `CREATE DATABASE` statement.
 ```python
   mycursor.execute("CREATE DATABASE mydatabase")
 ```

 ## Show Database
-By using the "SHOW DATABASES" query to display every database on your system, you may verify that your database has been created.
+By using the `SHOW DATABASES` query to display every database on your system, you may verify that your database has been created.
 ```python
   mycursor.execute("SHOW DATABASES")

   for x in mycursor:
     print(x)
 ```
 If the above code was executed without errors, you have successfully created a database.
 Now that your database has been created, you can also run another SQL command to query the database.

 ## Commit Changes
-To save the changes in the database, use the "commit" function.
+To save the changes in the database, use the `commit()` function.
 ```python
   mydb.commit()
 ```

 ## Close the Connection
 In the end, you must close the cursor and the connection.
 ```python
   mycursor.close()
   mydb.close()